 Related to Matewan: The 15 Best Movies About the Working Class

-Following the announcement of strike by Mingo county miners in West Virginia, a train full of African-American miners stops outside town of Matewan.
+Following the announcement of a strike by Mingo county miners in West Virginia, a train full of African-American miners stops outside the town of Matewan.
 Joe Kenehan (Chris Cooper), an atheist, non-violent organizer for the United Mine Workers of America (UMWA) is one of the train passengers.
 He observes the company men asking the black workers to get down, and soon they are attacked by a group of (white) native miners.
 An old and big black man named ‘Few Clothes’ Johnson (James Earl Jones) steps up and saves his men from the unforeseen fight.

 Joe Kenehan gets off at Matewan station, where he meets Bridey Mae Tolliver (Nancy Mette), a young widow who has lost her husband to a mining accident.
 She spends her time watching trains passing through the station.
 Bridey Mae recommends Joe the boarding house, run by Elma Radnor (Mary McDonnell), also a coal-miner widow.
-Elma runs the Company-owned boarding house, where she lives with her earnest 15-year-old son, Danny (Will Oldham) and her elderly mother.
-Danny is a miner and a budding preacher, whose potent speeches stirs the workers compared to the fiery yet loathsome sermon of the town’s head preacher (a cameo by Sayles).
+Elma runs the Company-owned boarding house, where she lives with her earnest 15-year-old son, Danny (Will Oldham), and her elderly mother.
+Danny is a miner and a budding preacher, whose potent speeches stir the workers compared to the fiery yet loathsome sermon of the town’s head preacher (a cameo by Sayles).
 At night, Joe attends a clandestine meeting of local miners at the shop of C.E.
 Lively (Bob Gutton).
 Lively advises the miners to take up guns to deal with the company guards and the miners exported from other counties.

 Joe firmly believes that violence would give the company people an excuse to hire gun thugs across the country and easily oppress their rebellion.
 He speaks for solidarity across ethnic lines; to take in African-American and immigrant Italian miners in their unionization struggle.
-When the native miners oppose ‘few clothes’ Johnson’s presence, Joe lambasts, “They [the bosses] don’t care what color you are or where you come from.
+When the native miners oppose ‘few clothes’ Johnson’s presences, Joe lambasts, “They [the bosses] don’t care what color you are or where you come from.
 You think this man is your enemy.
 This man is a worker.
 Any union that keeps this man out ain’t a union, it’s a club.”

 It takes time for the Matewan miners to set aside their prejudices and to stick together as a single force.
 At the same time, the mining company hires two brutal ‘stormtroopers’ of Baldwin-Felts Detective Agency, named Hickey (Kevin Tighe) and Griggs (Gordon Clapp).
-They are pure villains; their bullying tactics makes us wish for them to perish in the nastiest way possible.
+They are pure villains; their bullying tactics make us wish for them to perish in the nastiest way possible.
 Nevertheless, the town’s Mayor Cabell Testerman (Josh Mostel), and most importantly the sheriff Sid Hatfield (David Strathairn) stands by the workers’ side, admonishing the two agents during few close encounters.
 But despite Joe’s good intentions and dreams of solidarity, things do get riled up, setting off a revenge cycle and a shoot-out.

 Also Read – The Nothing Factory : ‘TIFF’ Review

-Matewan predominantly highlights how the workers never organized to a greater degree in US as they did in most of the industrialized Western nations.
-The industrial giants’ penchant for dealing the unionization efforts with unbridled violence and the relentless ethnic conflicts within workforce (perfectly exploited by the management) are pointed out as the chief causes for this situation.
+Matewan predominantly highlights how the workers never organized to a greater degree in the US as they did in most of the industrialized Western nations.
+The industrial giants’ penchant for dealing the unionization efforts with unbridled violence and the relentless ethnic conflicts within the workforce (perfectly exploited by the management) is pointed out as the chief causes for this situation.
 Barbara Kopple’s powerful, Academy-Award winning documentary, Harlan County USA (1976) depicted how the bitter, violent standoff between management and labor has persisted even in the 1970s, the era of anti-war and Civil Rights protests.
 Harlan County is about coal miners’ strike in the southeastern Kentucky mines and as the strike escalates, we see miners and their women getting intimidated by gun thugs, and even a machine gun is aimed at picketing workers.
-The Reagan government policies of 1980s and the suceeding regimes made sure the unions in US stay relatively weak.
+The Reagan government policies of the 1980s and the succeeding regimes made sure the unions in the US stay relatively weak.

-“I guess I am a Red”, Joe says at one point in the narrative, a word Hollywood had often treated with revulsion throughout 1950s and 60s.
+“I guess I am a Red”, Joe says at one point in the narrative, a word Hollywood had often treated with revulsion throughout the 1950s and 60s.
 It’s good that Sayles has written Joe’s character as a sweet, sensitive pacifist and not a firebrand revolutionary quoting Marx.
-Moreover, Joe isn’t a heroic figure and his efforts to engage the workers’ moral consicence is considerably nuanced.
+Moreover, Joe isn’t a heroic figure, and his efforts to engage the workers’ moral conscience are considerably nuanced.
 Sayles turns the historical event into a morality play and with the voice-over of older Danny (called Pappy), he finds the right humanist focus to stage the Matewan massacre.
 Although Sayles’ narrative is straightforward he subverts our expectations in interesting ways.
 For instance, he avoids building a romantic subplot between Joe and Elma.
 And when the shootout begins, there are no single gun-wielding heroes as in Western films.

-Sayles indicates that the violent culmination is a tragedy, even with the death of narrative’s bullying antagonists.
+Sayles indicates that the violent culmination is a tragedy, even with the death of the narrative’s bullying antagonists.
 Pappy’s voice-over only confirms how the bloody gun battle was antithetical to the miners’ aspirations, substantiating Joe’s argument.
 Violence generally brings a sort of moral order in Hollywood cinema.
-Sayles, however, wonderfully downplays the shootout, leaving the implications of the bloodletting to haunt our mind.
+Sayles, however, wonderfully downplays the shootout, leaving the implications of the bloodletting to haunt our minds.
 The fantastic casting is also one of the reasons that turn Matewan into a first-rate drama.
-Sayles even trumped this brilliant casting in his 1996 film Lone Star, my most favorite in Sayles’ ouevre.
+Sayles even trumped this brilliant casting in his 1996 film Lone Star, my most favorite in Sayles’ oeuvre.

 Overall, Matewan (135 minutes) despite historical inaccuracies and few archetypal characterizations is one of the best American movies to focus on labor politics and ill-treated workers.